 Foundation & Associations

-The Foundation for Indigenous Communities in Paraguay (based in Ramlinsburg, Switzerland) and both Associations for Indigenous Communities in Paraguay (based in Ramlinsburg, Switzerland and Eimeldingen, Germany) were established in 1997.
+The Foundation for Indigenous Communities in Paraguay and Association for Indigenous Communities in Paraguay (both based in Riehen, Switzerland) were established in 1997.

 The Foundation supervises the activities of the Association’s Board of Directors, approving the expenses proposed by the Board of Directors, and reporting annually to the Swiss Federal Supervisory Authority for Foundations.
 The Foundation also administers the Health Fund Project (‘Fondo de Salud’)

 All three institutions are non-profit organisations.
-The associations currently have approximately 400 members, volonteers and donors.
+The association currently has approximately 300 members, volonteers and donors.

-The board members of the associations in Switzerland and Germany coordinate activities with the target communities and partner organisations in Paraguay, collect and manage donations, maintain contact with members and donors, purchase forested land for restitution to indigenous communities in the Chaco, use funds to secure and protect forest areas and promote self-sufficiency and sustainable use of land.
+The board members of the association in Switzerland coordinate activities with the target communities and partner organisations in Paraguay, collect and manage donations, maintain contact with members and donors, purchase forested land for restitution to indigenous communities in the Chaco, use funds to secure and protect forest areas and promote self-sufficiency and sustainable use of land.
 See: Statutes.

 Since 1993, the NGO GAT (Gente, Ambiente y Territorio) accompanied the land restitution to the Ayoreo-Totobiegosode.
 Since its withdrawal at the end of 2019, the NGO ESPACIOS has taken over the collaboration with the communities.
 Espacios remains committed to the protection of the territory and forest, the legal defense of indigenous rights, and the empowerment/or: strengthening of the indigenous organisation OPIT (Organización Payipie Ichadie Totobiegosode), the self-determination and participation of the Totobiegosode.
 Espacios works closely with OPIT and coordinates its activities with institutions in the field of environmental protection and indigenous rights, it carries out documentation and public relations for the concerns and rights of the Ayoreo-Totobiegosode and also accompanies them in the area of health care.

-Our contact persons are the social anthropologists Verena Regehr and Vera Regehr in the Chaco, the lawyer Julio Duarte and the physician Dr. Fernando Elias in Asunción.
+Our contact persons are the social anthropologists Verena Regehr and Vera Regehr in the Chaco and the physician Dr. Fernando Elias in Asunción.

 OPIT (Organización Payipie Ichadie Totobiegosode - New Thoughts and Ways of the Totobiegosode),